Progress towards a circular economy

 A circular economy is where materials flow around a ‘closed-loop’ system, rather than being used once and then discarded.
 As a result, the value of materials, including plastics, is not lost by being thrown away.

-In Australia and New Zealand, 83% of our total packaging is recyclable is currently recyclable - but there is still more to be done.
+In Australia and New Zealand, 67% of our plastic packaging is recyclable - but there is still more to be done.
 Our starting point has to be with packaging design, reducing the amount of plastic we use, and then making sure that the plastics we do use come from recycled sources.

-To achieve this, in 2017 Unilever adopted a framework - Less Plastic, Better Plastic, No Plastic - which shapes our thinking and future innovation:
+Unilever uses a framework - Less Plastic, Better Plastic, No Plastic - which shapes our thinking and future innovation:

 To address this, we partnered with our suppliers Visy & Pact to source Australian recycled HDPE plastic.
 Now, our Australian-made bottles - Dove, OMO, TRESemmé, Surf, and Toni & Guy – are made with 25%-70% recycled plastic.

 By the end of 2020, Unilever Australia & New Zealand will use approximately 910 tonnes* of recycled plastic in its Australian-made bottles of Dove, OMO, TRESemmé, Surf, and Toni & Guy, as well as its imported bottles of Love, Beauty & Planet and Comfort.
 What does 910 tonnes look like?
 Imagine 200,000 yellow kerbside bins full to the brim with plastic bottles being reused**.

 This is a 118% increase compared to the amount of recycled plastic Unilever Australia and New Zealand used in 2019.
 But when you look specifically at the bottles Unilever makes here in Australia - the progress is even more significant.
 In 2019, Unilever used 24 tonnes of recycled plastic in its Australian-made bottles.
 This year, it will use 466 tonnes - a 20x increase.